esbenkc/website/_notes/_staging/🟡 Fiction and non-fiction.md

 The boundary between these lists seems the same that separates science and art.
 A faulty belief that they are separate in the first place (and need to stay so).

 So what does one get out of these texts?

 ---

-For me, much of what I enjoy in good thoughts is the extension of my experience.
-The ability to see the world in a new light.

-Any text that fulfills this purpose is masterful, in my view.

-Where the communication of worldviews then becomes an exercise of art itself brings me great ecstase:
-- Black Swan framing statistical theory as Extremistan and Mediocristan to explain economic fallacies.
-- McElreath's stories to showcase Bayesian statistics.
-- Buzsaki's reframing of *fundamental concepts* of thought; a complex exercise in meta-thinking.

-How can we then learn to rewrite our non-fiction into stories; be these fiction or not?

----